 Grades5 to 12

 In the ClassroomUse this infographic as an anticipatory set or "activator" to introduce a unit or lesson on a projector or interactive whiteboard about our solar system.
 Make a shortcut to this site on classroom computers and use it as a center.
-This interactive is excellent for enrichment.
+This infographic is excellent for enrichment.
 Include it on your class web page for students to access both in and out of class.
 Extend learning by having students investigate on of the planets or topics on this infographic.
 Then, enhance learning and modify classroom technology use by having students create an infographic sharing their findings using Venngage, reviewed here.